Best Wrist Wraps of 2020

 |DMoose Fitness Wraps||Crossfit||12”, 18”||Velcro design, double stitching and a Super Heavy Duty material||Yes||Variety|

-1. Grip Power Pads Deluxe – Best All Rounder Wraps
+1. Grip Power Pads Deluxe – Best All-Rounder Wraps

 The Deluxe wrist wraps are 13-inch wraps made from stretchable fabric.
 They are also available in longer 18” variants.
 They have velcro fasteners that are quite thick when wrapped around your wrist.
 These wraps are sold in pairs.
 They come with thumb loops.
 The wraps have a striped design with a black body.
-There are at least four or five different color options, including, white, blue, orange and yellow.
+There are at least four or five different color options, including white, blue, orange, and yellow.

 Many stretchable wraps suffer from durability issues.
 The elastic tends to loosen up, reducing the snug fit and support over months or even weeks of use.
 The Deluxe wrist wraps do not suffer from this issue.
 They are stretchable, but not by much.
 This allows them to retain their shape for a much longer period.

 These are unisex wraps.
 Both men and women can use them.
 The sheer amount of choice when it comes to colors allow you to match them to your gym wear if you are keen on such things.
-The stripes design keep things pretty basic and sober, which is always good as well.
+The stripes design keeps things pretty basic and sober, which is always good as well.

 As for the performance aspect, these wraps offer the right amount of support for your wrist during regular CrossFit and weight training.
 They are not too thin, and the 13-18” length makes them easy to wear.
 You don’t have to go on endlessly wrapping them around the wrist.
 The thumb loop also makes it easier to wrap them.
 And thanks to the stretch fabric, the wraps will suit wrists of all sizes.
 Easy maintenance is another great feature of these wraps.
 They can be cleaned using just cold water and detergent.

-The Grip Power Pads are not without some minor flaws either.
+The Grip Power Pads are not without some minor flaws, either.
 For starters, they are a tad too wide for some folks.
-They just might be too wide to offer comfortable support for some users.
+They might be too wide to offer comfortable support for some users.
 If you belong to this category, you might feel the wraps obstructing your mobility during exercises.